 But It Could Get Too Late

 Many people only realize that their assets are in danger when a lawsuit arises or the medical bills stack up, but at that point, it’s too late.
 Transferring your funds to protected accounts after your assets are in danger can work.
 But it is not as bulletproof as securing your assets before a lawsuit rears its ugly head.
-The courts could rule your transfer a fraudulent conveyance, which can lead to court sanctions, extra fees, in addition to leaving your assets exposed.
+The downside is that courts could rule your transfer a fraudulent conveyance, which can lead to court sanctions, extra fees, in addition to leaving your assets exposed.

 There are ways to protect assets after you have been sued, but the most effective asset protection plan is one that starts not only before there is a problem, but before the problem has a chance to occur.
 If you or your business have a potential lawsuit coming today, best you get started now.